Thomason cohomology and Quillen's Theorem A: Introduction and Statements of Results

-To prove Theorem \ref{thm:Main2}, we construct a spectral sequence that converges to the Thomason cohomology of the category $\cC$.
-As a special case of this spectral sequence we obtain a spectral sequence for the Thomason cohomology of the Grothendieck construction $\int _{\cD} F$ of a functor $F : \cD \to Cat$.
+Proof of Theorem \ref{thm:Main2-QuillenA} follows from a spectral sequence that we construct for every functor $\varphi : \cC \to \cD$ which converges to the Thomason cohomology $H^\bullet _{Th} (\cC; M)$ and whose $E_2$-term can be expressed in terms of the cohomology of $\cD$.
+As a special case of this spectral sequence we obtain a spectral sequence for the Thomason cohomology of the Grothendieck construction $\int _{\cD} F$ of a functor $F : \cD \to \mathbf{Cat}$.